 Positive

 Great idea.

 Good

 Excellent plan

 Good idea

 Excellent idea

 Agree

 Yes

-The market the other Sun day was fantastic.
+The market the other Sunda y was fantastic.
 Definitely a good idea to set this up

 Good

 Great plan.

 In favour of this

 Great

 Fabulous idea.

-I loved the market this wo uld make the road closure easier to maintain.
+I loved the market this would I make the road closure easier to maintain.

 Not sure this is necessary or value for money.
 Temporary measures work fine.

 Happy with that

 Good idea

 Yes

 Yes.
 Can they be pretty?
-Can Earlsdon residents design them or paint them?
+Ca n Earlsdon residents design them or paint them?

 Agree

-yes good idea some sensi ible
+yes good idea some sensible 9

-and use signs saying that e a poor way to spend money.
-It is enough to park vehicles across Earlsdon Street the road is closed like the markets have done in the past.
-Use any money that would ther measures of this program.
+and use signs saying that the be spent on gates for the oth poor way to spend money.
+It is enough to park vehicles across Earlsdon Street e road is closed like the markets have done in the past.
+Use any money that would ner measures of this program.

+Yes Sounds great

 Not sure what this means

 Ok

-more community eyente

-In line with plans to create •
+In line with plans to create m nore community events

-some sort of peace withoushops, restaurant and pub Earlsdon Street used to habut all have since gone.
-To importantly it should be disclosures, the noise, disrup Providence Street or Moon We and many other residents who live in XXXXXX and conecting streets wish to have at the issues caused by constant Earlsdon Street closures.
-There are mainly coffee on the street now and we experience noise on a daily basis from this.
-He ave mainly retail shops selling clothes, cards, clocks/watches, paintings, music etc. This should not be a decision based on just the views of Earlsdon Street traders.
-Mo rected at the residents who live in Earlsdon Street who are impacted by Street oftion, difficulty to park, the fumes produced by vehicles who are forced to enter a Street due to the road closure.XXXXXXXX, and it is us who are directly affected by the Earlsdon Festival in May but this proposal impacts on residents daily lives.
+some sort of peace without the shops, restaurant and pubest Earlsdon Street used to have but all have since gone.
+This importantly it should be directly closures, the noise, disruption Providence Street or Moor Sthis proposal.
+We welcome to and many other residents who live in XXXXXX and conecting streets wish to have the issues caused by constant Earlsdon Street closures.
+There are mainly coffee trading in the street now and we experience noise on a daily basis from this.
+It is mainly retail shops selling clothes, cards, clocks/watches, paintings, music etc. It is should not be a decision based on just the views of Earlsdon Street traders.
+More steed at the residents who live in Earlsdon Street who are impacted by Street on, difficulty to park, the fumes produced by vehicles who are forced to enter street due to the road closure.XXXXXXXX, and it is us who are directly affected by the Earlsdon Festival in May but this proposal impacts on residents daily lives.